OhioMathTeacher/docminer/docs/VIDEO_TUTORIAL_SCRIPT.md

 **Maya:**
 "So the API key is for the AI analysis, and the GitHub token is for uploading our work.
 Got it!"

-**Research Buddy:**
+**DocMiner:**
 "Exactly!
 Now, let's talk about the GitHub username and repository fields."

 **Professor Todd:**
 "Enter 'OhioMathTeacher' as the username - that's my GitHub account.
-And 'research-buddy' as the repository name."
+And 'docminer' as the repository name."

 **Maya:**
 "Why are we all using your repository, Professor?"